 Soft materials research

-Research on these materials has become in recent years an exciting example of an emerging, interdisciplinary field of science drawing upon physicists, chemists, biologists, chemical engineers, and materials scientists.
-The goal of our laboratory is to conduct fundamental research in the field of soft materials by developing spectroscopy techniques, which can offer structural and dynamical information with unprecedented spatial and temporal resolution, down to the atomic and molecular scale.
+In the recent years, research on these materials has become an exciting example of an emerging, interdisciplinary field of science drawing upon physicists, chemists, biologists, chemical engineers, and materials scientists.
+The goal of our laboratory is to conduct fundamental research in the field of soft matter.
+The current research projects include:

 - Active and passive transport in complex crowded environments.
 We are interested in synthetic polymer systems as well as biological fluids, including mucus, serum, etc. These are characterized by multiple length-scales and time-scales and possess significant heterogeneities.
 The research has importance in understanding of intracellular transport, navigation of viruses and bacteria through the respiratory tract, and development of self-healing materials.

 - Reconfigurable colloidal assembly at curved liquid-liquid interfaces.
 We investigate packing of particles onto a curved surface, evolution of topological defects during freezing and melting, and the effect of curvature on two-dimensional phase transition.
 These studies have applications in developing a new class of Pickering emulsions, curved photonic crystals, and novel anisotropic soft materials.